- Places to Explore

 North of Fairbanks

 On the roads heading east, northeast, and northwest of Fairbanks, the going gets tougher the farther you drive.
 However, the gravel and other assorted surfaces are worth the trouble of navigating; these roads open up long slivers of the Alaskan wilderness.
 And since Alaska is so big, the more country you cover, the better your understanding of the place—and the better your chances of understanding the history of each unique road from the stories shared by the people you meet.
 Road conditions can be rough, and if you break down, help may be a long way off, so be sure to check your fuel and spare tire before you go.
 And if you're driving your own car, windshield replacement insurance is the smartest money you'll spend on the trip.
+You will be making a claim.
+No question.

 Follow the Chena Hot Springs Road to its end and you'll find a natural hot spring that is among the best in the state.
 The Steese Highway connects to historic goldfields in Central and Circle, while the Elliott Highway leads northwest and, before shifting to the southwest, connects to the roughly north–south Dalton Highway (built to assist construction of the Trans-Alaska Pipeline System).
 All three roads provide access to countless starting points for hiking, skiing, camping, fishing, canoeing, and other outdoor-oriented adventures.